cptpcrd/pypsutil/docs/index.rst

       :return: The name of this process's controlling terminal
       :rtype: str or None

+   .. py:method:: cpu_num()

+      Get number of the CPU this process is running on (or was last running on if it is not currently running).

+      This will return -1 if the CPU number cannot be determined (for example, on FreeBSD with certain kernel processes).

+      :return: The number of the CPU this process is running on (or was last running on)
+      :rtype: int

+      Availability: Linux, FreeBSD, OpenBSD, NetBSD

    .. py:method:: getpriority()

       Equivalent to ``os.getpriority(os.PRIO_PROCESS, proc.pid)`` in most cases.
 (However, on systems